Anisotropic MagnetoMemristance: Introduction

 A na\"{i}ve expectation is that the intrinsic precessional GHz frequencies of trivial magnetic materials provides a natural environment for memristive effects.
 Such frequencies can be practically accessed by compensating the magnetic damping with spin-transfer torques~\cite{Ralph2008}, e.g., using spin-torque nano-oscillators~\cite{grollier1}.
 It is therefore desirable to fully describe memristive effects originating in a single magnetic material due to current.
 This is further advantageous from the point of view of scalability and operation speed of fully analog 1-port devices~\cite{ProbComp5}.

 Here, we analytically demonstrate that a single, trivial ferromagnet exhibits memristive effects at GHz frequencies when an in-plane current both exerts torque via the Zhang-Li mechanism~\cite{Zhang2004} and induces anisotropic magnetoresistance, a combined effect we term {\em anisotropic magnetomemristance} (AMM).
-By considering a simple toy model of a {1D} ferromagnetic ring, we {analytically} identify that the memristive effect is enabled by homochiral textures that exhibit a nontrivial topology, akin to spin superfluids~\cite{Konig2001,Iacocca2017,Tserkovnyak2018}. {This implies that the memristive effect depends on the magnetization state and is, in principle, \emph{reconfigurable}.
-We extend our analysis to micromagnetic simulations where we consider a ferromagnetic ring with finite thickness.
+By considering a simple toy model of a {1D} ferromagnetic ring, we {analytically} identify that the memristive effect is enabled by homochiral textures that exhibit a nontrivial topology, akin to spin superfluids~\cite{Konig2001,Iacocca2017,Tserkovnyak2018}. {This implies that the memristive effect depends on the magnetization state and is, in principle, \emph{reconfigurable}. {Physically, the AMM discussed here can be understood as the inertial dynamics of magnetic solitons and its impact on the magnetoresistance of the material.} We extend our analysis to micromagnetic simulations where we consider a ferromagnetic {annulus} with finite thickness.
 In such a ring, a magnetization state composed of homochiral pairs of domain walls is readily accessible by simple field relaxation, conserving the magnetization's topology, and affording the system with AMM.
 This allows us to conclude that memristive effects originate from the structural dynamics of the domain walls rather than their current-induced translation.

+{ We summarize here our results.
+We first develop an analytical framework to study the emergence of AMM in a thin annulus, connecting the current in the device to the voltage drop, and then using the Landau-Lifschitz-Gilbert equation for the dynamics of the magnetization.
+We then analyze the dynamics of the magnetization in various magnetic states, showing these are stable under certain conditions which we deem ``topological".
+We then analyze numerically, using micromagnetic simulations, a thick annulus, focusing on common permalloy.}

 We expect our results to foster research on analog and reconfigurable memristive devices based on magnetic materials.}